 Fermented garlic honey is a natural immune booster that you can make easily using just two ingredients.
-Great to have on hand as a natural remedy especially during cough, cold and flu season.
+Packed with antioxidants, immune support and digestive benefits for a sweet and savory experience.

 How to Use Fermented Garlic Honey

 Use fermented garlic honey as an immune booster or as an wellness aid.
 You can also use garlic honey to help with coughs, colds, sore throats for seasonal allergy relief and more.
-Use as a digestive aid.
+You can also use it as a digestive aid.
 It even helps to lower blood pressure.
 Fermented garlic honey is a great natural aid that can be used to fight symptoms of cold and flu.

 Health Benefits of Garlic